jspenger/paciofspython/FINALREPORT.md

 - Future work includes proof-of-storage and proof-of-integrity.

-## Discussion
+## 4. Discussion
 We would recommend using a different blockchain such as Bitcoin, instead of MultiChain.
 The reason for this is that the MultiChain codebase is less documented.
 The Bitcoin blockchain should be less prone to bugs, due to its larger adoption.

 We recommend the consideration of not using FUSE.
-FUSE requires root privileges, which requires that root privileges are necessary for deployment and testing.
+FUSE requires root privileges for deployment and testing.
-Furthermore, the overhead of mounting FUSE, and the involvement of significantly more processes.
+The overhead of mounting FUSE makes testing considerably more difficult.
-This is especially noticeable whilst testing, and can cause orphan processes as it proved to be difficult to shut down gracefully.
-We are uncertain if the Posix File System is a suitable abstraction for our purposes.
+Furthermore, we are uncertain if the Posix File System is a suitable abstraction for our purposes.
-This is because saving a large file causes a large number of FUSE operations.
+This is because many FUSE operations may be generated for saving large files.
-This, in turn, implies that either every operation must be written to the tamper-proof broadcast somehow, or that the operations are logically grouped together and saved to the tamper-proof broadcast.
+This implies that many operations are written to the tamper-proof broadcast.
-It is less complex to define an object blob-storage, or key-value storage, that stores larger files in a single operation.
-In this case, each store would generate only one entry in the ledger.

-We experienced the implementation of PacioFSPython to be smooth, and enjoyed the selection of programming languages and extensions (with the exception of FUSE).
-Python was suitable for quick prototyping.
+It would cause fewer writes to the tamper-proof broadcast if we instead used a object blob storage or key-value storage.
+The implementation of a tamper-proof key-value storage would also be simpler than a FUSE compatible file system.

-We found the abstraction of the blockchain through the tamper-proof broadcast abstraction useful.
-It allowed us to express the tamper-proof file system in a clear way.
+We found the abstraction of the blockchain through the tamper-proof broadcast abstraction to be useful, as it  allowed us to express the tamper-proof file system in a clear way.

-Future work should focus on making PacioFSPython stable, and we recommend further work on the tamper-proof broadcast abstraction.
+Future work should focus on making PacioFSPython stable, and we recommend continued work on the tamper-proof broadcast abstraction.